 Candidates must be reachable for appointment on the current Civil Service eligible list for the title;

-Transfer Opportunity: Currently permanent as a Community Mental Health Nurse and eligible for transfer; or in a comparable title and eligible to transfer via Section 70.1 or 70.4 of Civil Service Law.
+Transfer Opportunity: Have one year of permanent service as a Community Mental Health Nurse and eligible for transfer; or in a comparable title and eligible to transfer via Section 70.1 or 70.4 of Civil Service Law.

 Candidates must be reachable for appointment on the current Civil Service eligible list for the title.